Xqhare/anansi/README.md

 ## Roadmap
 - Improve performance
     - Currently the 1.2 MB file takes about 140-150ms to load
-    - Can be improved by reducing usage of `std` and looping through the file once

 ## TODO
 - [x] Tests